 Convened by NOAA Fisheries and first held in 1986, the Flatfish Biology Conference provides researchers with an opportunity to present their findings on all aspects of flatfish research.

-The 16th Flatfish Biology Conference was held December 4th and 5th, 2018 at Water's Edge Resort & Spa, Westbrook, Connecticut.
+The 17th Flatfish Biology Conference will be held on November 15 and 16, 2022 at Water's Edge Resort and Spa in Westbrook, Connecticut.

 Please reach out to the Conference co-chairs if you have any questions.
 Their emails are linked below.

 - Steve Dwyer, co-chair, Dominion Energy, Millstone Environmental Lab